Applicita/Orleans.Results/README.md

   Using return values also allows you to use [code analysis rule CA1806](https://docs.microsoft.com/en-us/dotnet/fundamentals/code-analysis/quality-rules/ca1806) to alert you where you forgot to check the return value (you can use a *discard* `_ =` to express intent to ignore a return value)

-### Orleans 7 introduces version-tolerant, high-performance serialization
+### Orleans 8 supports version-tolerant, high-performance serialization
 However existing Result pattern implementations like [FluentResults](https://github.com/altmann/FluentResults) are not designed for serialization, let alone Orleans serialization.
 Orleans requires that you annotate your result types - including all types contained within - with the Orleans `[GenerateSerializer]` and `[Id]` attributes, or alternatively that you write additional code to serialize external types.

 This means that result objects that can contain contain arbitrary objects as part of the errors (like exceptions) require an open-ended amount of work.
 Orleans.Results avoids this work by defining an error to be an `enum` nr plus a `string` message.

-Orleans.Results adheres to the Orleans 7 serialization guidelines, which enables compatibility with future changes in the result object serialization.
+Orleans.Results adheres to the Orleans 8 serialization guidelines, which enables compatibility with future changes in the result object serialization.